alecthomas/entityx/README.md

 - [Python bindings](https://github.com/alecthomas/entityx_python) allowing entity logic to be extended through Python scripts.
 - [Rodrigo Setti](https://github.com/rodrigosetti) has written an OpenGL [Asteroids clone](https://github.com/rodrigosetti/azteroids) which uses EntityX.

+## Example

+An SFML2 example application is [available](/examples/example.cc) that shows most of EntityX's concepts.
+It spawns random circles on a 2D plane moving in random directions.
+If two circles collide they will explode and emit particles.
+All circles and particles are entities.

+It illustrates:

+- Separation of data via components.
+- Separation of logic via systems.
+- Use of events (colliding bodies trigger a CollisionEvent).

+Compile with:

+    c++ -O3 -std=c++11 -Wall -lsfml-system -lsfml-window -lsfml-graphics -lentityx example.cc -o example

 ## Overview

 In EntityX data associated with an entity is called a `entityx::Component`. `Systems` encapsulate logic and can use as many component types as necessary.
 An `entityx::EventManager` allows systems to interact without being tightly coupled.
 Finally, a `Manager` object ties all of the systems together for convenience.